Mazyod/gameup-ios-sdk/README.md

 // ... other methods ...
 ```

-#### Quickstart

-The iOS SDK has a quickstart guide to help familiarise you with the API quickly it's available [here](http://gameup-io.github.io/gameup-ios-sdk/).

 #### More Documentation

 For more examples and more information on features in the GameUp service have a look at our [main documentation](https://gameup.io/docs/?ios).